 This is also a tricky spot on foot during higher traffic times.
 Often vehicles (because it is common and our streets are narrow) end up taking more than of their fair share of the road.
 There is also a lack of sidewalks for the amount of foot traffic to consider in this area.

 The photos below are shot from the north-west end of the intersection.
 As you can see, the southbound “tree truck” and the northbound water truck take up the same space on the road.
 The stop sign is not in a proper location, but it would probably get hit if it were where it should be.

 I am a big fan of community outreach so I asked former traffic police and Hell Fighter Ministry volunteer Ismael Badillo to weigh in as a qualified source.
-Always striving for a safe community well beyond traffic, Ismael was happy to share a few more places he felt were important for you to watch out for.
+Always striving for a safe community well beyond traffic, Ismael was happy to share a another area he felt were important for you to watch out for.